handsontable/spreadsheet-icons/README.md

 # Spreadsheet Icons

-**This icon set** is designed to accompany data grids, spreadsheets and other dynamic data views - icons are clean, consistent and lightweight.
+Spreadsheet Icons are designed to accompany data grids, spreadsheets and other dynamic data views - icons are clean, consistent and lightweight.
 You can use them to create toolbars, menu bars and context menus.
 They look great at any scale and screen resolution.

 - It contains 160+ SVG icons.
 - Recommended size is 24px or scaled accordingly - 18, 24 or 36px.